jw1912/perft/README.md

 # perft
-A simple, but fast, chess perft program, written in Rust.
+A fast chess perft program, written in Rust.
+Check out the [quad-bitboard branch](../../tree/feat/qbb)

 #### Compiling
 Run ```cargo build --release``` if you have cargo installed.